 How Can Music Help With Addiction?

-Upon entering treatment, a treatment plan will be developed based on the specific individual needs of each patient.
+Upon entering treatment, a treatment plan will be developed based on the individual patient.
 Depending on the treatment center, music therapy may be a service offered that can be included in the treatment plan.
 If music is something that is important to the individual, it is wise to speak to different inpatient treatment centers to make sure that music therapy is offered.
-The emotions associated with addiction can be overwhelming for the individual who has a substance use disorder.
-Feelings of hopelessness, guilt, shame, depression, and anger are common, if that person feels that they have alienated themselves from important relationships and/or created financial or legal problems because of their addiction.
-Living with a substance use disorder can result in a lack of self-esteem, poor self-image, regret, despair, and feelings of helplessness due to the loss of relationships (friends and family), homes, jobs, health, freedom, integrity, material possessions, and a sense of reality.
+The emotions associated with addiction can be overwhelming for the individual who has an SUD.
+Feelings of hopelessness, guilt, shame, depression, and anger are common, especially if that person feels that they have alienated themselves from important relationships and/or created financial or legal problems because of their addiction.
+Living with an SUD can result in a lack of self-esteem, poor self-image, regret, despair, and feelings of helplessness due to the loss of relationships (friends and family), homes, jobs, health, freedom, integrity, material possessions, and a sense of reality.

 Working on self-esteem is another key component of music therapy.
 Learning a new instrument can be very challenging and takes time and dedication.
 The feelings of accomplishment and satisfaction upon learning a new song or technique can build self-esteem and help the person recovering from addiction build confidence and pride in their achievements.
 This confidence can help in other parts of life, such as decision making, managing stress, and coping with cravings.
 Self-expression is part of music and dancing and doing so can help patients feel more comfortable speaking freely.
 Music therapy improves openness within interpersonal relationships.
 It can be difficult to verbalize unpleasant thoughts and feelings, especially if someone has experienced a form of trauma.
 The music therapist can better connect with their patient on an emotional level using music, creating a non-threatening opportunity for communication.